-Here, we’ll break down everything you need to know about creative agencies, helping you understand what they are, why they’re different, and how to find one.
+Here, we’ll break down everything you need to know about creative agencies: what they are, why they’re different, and how to find the right one for you.

 A creative agency is a term for an agency that offers a variety of services that fall under the umbrella of marketing and advertising.
 Basically, if you need any type of creative strategy, work, or promotion, they can help you get it done.